DraconInteractive/Dracon.Project.IronWhisper/README.md

 4. TTS.
 Using the Mimic3 TTS tool, the AI responds verbally to the user.

 # TODO's

+API
+- Create a data structure for instructions etc to be fed to devices.
+- Return this structure as part of the response to the device update call
+- Create a new endpoint to consume part of, or all, of the data, allowing a device to confirm that it has received it.
+- Idea; I need a device to response quickly to certain events.
+Aka, if a timer is set for 3 minutes, and the device checks every 5, it wont work.
+    - What if i combine the http approach with a TCP ping?
+The device is already registering its IP via an update, the controller can connect, advise of need to update, and disconnect.

 Client instance
 - add 'client' mode to the controller.
 It will act as a node, or transfer station for commands and actions.
 - Example flow,